BIVID-MaP/BIVID_MaP2025/README.md

 ```

 # Demo
-Excuted by MacbookAir M3 8GB
+Executed by MacbookAir M3 8GB
 ```text
 cd BIVID_MaP2025
 # Output divided SAM files for each variant and base call tables for calculation of deleted reads